Ronnie Bell (chemist): Life

 School, where F. Sherwood Taylor was chemistry master, and a great influence on Bell; from there he went up to Balliol to read chemistry in 1924.
 Bell obtained a first-class honours degree in 1928.
 Unusually, he published two papers as sole author in his final year.

 Bell was awarded an Oxford University senior studentship in 1928 to work with Brønsted in Copenhagen, and in 1930 the Goldsmiths' Company gave him a senior studentship, enabling him to work on the thermodynamic and kinetic behaviour of non-aqueous solutions.
-He fell in love with Denmark and it language and became proficient enough to translate books in later life, and to be of value to the Scandinavian Section of the Foreign Research and Press Service during the war.
+He fell in love with Denmark and its language and became proficient enough to translate books in later life, and to be of value to the Scandinavian Section of the Foreign Research and Press Service during the war.

 Bell returned to Balliol in the autumn of 1932 and was awarded a tutorial fellowship there in the following year.
 He stayed until 1966, having missed election to be Master of Balliol by a narrow margin.
 Bell's career continued as Professor of Chemistry at the University of Stirling.
 He and his wife retired to Leeds.

 In 1936, Bell was awarded the Meldola Medal and Prize of the Royal Institute of Chemistry and in 1941 he was Tilden Lecturer of the Chemical Society.
 In 1944, Bell was elected a Fellow of the Royal Society and in 1956 he was elected President of the Faraday Society.